J. R. Tavai: Hamilton Tiger-Cats

 On February 9, 2022 Tavai signed with the Hamilton Tiger-Cats.
 On May 19, 2022 the Ti-Cats placed him on the retired list.

 Helvetic Guards

 On December 24, 2022 Tavai signed with the Helvetic Guards of the European League of Football.

 Personal life

 Tavai is of Samoan descent.
-His younger brother Jahlani, played football at Hawaii and was drafted by the Detroit Lions in the 2nd round of the 2019 NFL Draft.
-His other younger brother Justus also plays for Hawaii.
+His younger brother Jahlani, played football at Hawaii and was drafted by the Detroit Lions in the 2nd round of the 2019 NFL draft.
+His other younger brother Justus also plays for the Patriots.
 His uncle, John Schuster is a former rugby union player who represented New Zealand as a member of the All Blacks.